yusuphjoluwasen/SocialFeed/README.md

 The app fetches a token on launch, then retrieves and displays posts and their authors.
 Designed with testability and modularity in mind.

-## Features

-- Splash screen with animation
-- Auth token fetch and storage
-- Feed list with posts and user info
-- Post detail view
-- User profile view
-- Programmatic navigation

 ## Technologies

 - SwiftUI
-- Swift Concurrency (`async/await` and the Obsevation Framework)
+- Swift Concurrency
 - Dependency Injection
-- Clean Architecture (Use Case, Repository, APIClient)
+- Clean Architecture
-- Keychain token storage
+- Secure token storage
+- Programmatic navigation using the NavigationPath API
 - Unit tests for all layers using the new swift-testing
 - Built with iOS 18.2, Xcode 16.2